Steven Universe: LGBTQ representation

 Pearl (left) and Steven's mother, Rose Quartz, embrace in a flashback shot edited out of the British broadcast.
 Their past relationship is gradually seen to affect Pearl's relationship with Steven and those around him.

 During a 2016 Comic-Con panel, Sugar said the LGBTQ themes in Steven Universe were largely based on her own experience as a bisexual woman.
-For her to challenge gender norms as an analogy for the intimidating unknowns that come with a first love, characters like Stevonnie (a they/them fusion between Steven and Connie debuted in episode "Alone Together") and Fluorite (a fusion of six Gems debuted in episode "Off Colors" whom represents a polyamorous relationship) were introduced in the series.
+For her to challenge gender norms as an analogy for the intimidating unknowns that come with a first love, characters like Stevonnie (a they/them fusion between Steven and Connie debuted in episode "Alone Together") and Fluorite (a fusion of six Gems debuted in episode "Off Colors" who represents a polyamorous relationship) were introduced in the series.
 She stated the LGBTQ themes are not intended to make a point but to help children understand themselves and develop their identities.
 In her opinion, queer youth deserve to see themselves in stories as much as other children—and, given pervasive heteronormativity, not allowing them to do so can be harmful.

 The censorship of LGBTQ themes in the series generated controversy in 2016 when Cartoon Network UK removed an embrace between Rose and Pearl but did not remove a kiss between Rose and Greg from its British broadcast.
 The network, which said the decision was intended to make the episode "more comfortable for local kids and their parents", was criticized as homophobic by fans and the media.
 In 2017, the Kenya Film Classification Board banned Steven Universe and other cartoon series from being broadcast for "glorifying homosexual behavior".